-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 And if a person wants the privilege of serving as President, they shouldn't be allowed to disrespect military heroes who were taken prisoner https://t.co/mvuijIyXBc— Adam Schiff (@RepAdamSchiff) September 23, 2017

-California Lt.
-Gov. and former San Francisco Mayor Gavin Newsom, a Democrat, congratulated the Warriors for the stance.
+California's lieutenant governor and former San Francisco Mayor Gavin Newsom, a Democrat, congratulated the Warriors for the stance.
 "Couldn't be more proud of the @warriors.
 Thank you for speaking truth to power and standing up for our fundamental California values," he wrote.

-Sen. Ben Sasse, R-Neb., a frequent critic of the country's growing divisiveness, suggested that if the kneeling protest spread, NFL players would be playing into Trump's hands.
-"Btw, Trump wants you to kneel—because it divides the nation, with him and the flag on the same side.
+Sen. Ben Sasse, R-Neb., a frequent critic of the country's growing divisiveness, suggested that if the kneeling protest spread, NFL players would be playing into Trump's hands: "btw, Trump wants you to kneel—because it divides the nation, with him and the flag on the same side.
 Don't give him the attention he wants," Sasse tweeted.

 btw, Trump wants you to kneel--because it divides the nation, with him and the flag on the same side.
 Don't give him the attention he wants. https://t.co/ic5Vc9oGyB— Ben Sasse (@BenSasse) September 23, 2017